VikasMishraManit/Express-TS-Basic-Setup/tutorial.md

 <!-- ====================== Section Separator ====================== -->
 Handling sensitive and configurable info (say port changes then application will reload) to handle this we will make a env file

-env varibales are stored in os level and any process can access these
+env variables are stored in os level and any process can access these
 ex: type env in terminal to see all these

-to manage these env varibales there is a nodejs package
+to manage these env variables there is a nodejs package

 1) npm i dotenv
 2) now create a .env file inside the project only

 <!-- ====================== Section Separator ====================== -->

-1) config layer : it willl contain all the configuration files
+1) config layer : it will contain all the configuration files

-dotenv.config(): it will load all the env variales from the .env file to the config file when server is running .
-When server stops then it doesnt get loaded
+dotenv.config(): it will load all the env variables from the .env file to the config file when server is running .
+When server stops then it doesn't get loaded

 to check this : in config folder -> index.ts make a function , inside that call dotenv.config() and then export that function to the main file (server.ts)